-It is highly recommended that, if you wish to undertake the programme, students attend at least the first weekend in October 2019.
-However, if this is impossible, we advise that students are required to contact the SPMLD Programme Lead, Dr Lila Kossyvaki, via email, phone or skype, before the start of the course.
+It is highly recommended that if you wish to undertake the programme, you attend at least the first weekend.
+If this is not possible, you will need to contact the SPMLD Programme Lead, Dr Lila Kossyvaki, via email, phone or skype, before the start of the course.

-Can I apply for the AdCert, PGCert or PGDip, and later transfer to a higher qualification?
+Can I apply for the AdCert or PGCert and later transfer to a higher qualification?

 Yes - Halfway through the first year of study students will be asked whether they wish to extend their registration to work towards a further award.

 Can I apply for a Level M programme if I have a 2:1?